worldamazing/plan/docs/overview.md

 ## Updates
 > Significant updates are listed below, minor tweaks can be found in the git history.
 All dates in YYYY-MM-DD format.
+- **2025-08-30**: **MAJOR ARCHITECTURAL REFINEMENT:** A focused update to significantly improve the document's introduction and the clarity of its core psychological diagnosis.
+  - **"How to Use This Document" Refinements:** The preface was significantly upgraded: the "Framework" analogy was made more precise, a new "First Principle" ("Healing is the Goal, Not the Gate") replaced an existing one, and the list of generative questions for the reader was expanded.
+  - **"The Core Wound" Restructured:** The original "Core Wound" section has been split into two distinct parts for greater clarity:
+    - A new introductory section, `The Core Wound: Our 10,000-Year Cycle of Distortion`, which now features the diagnostic model of the self-perpetuating cycle of **Dominance -> Fear -> Shame -> Anger.**
+    - A focused deep dive, `Shame: The Weight of the Wound`.
+  - The document's main title was updated.
 - **2025-08-28**: Added to the *Vitals* deep dives on the cynic's fear of hope (The Fortress of 'No'), the ultimate goal of a healed connection (Resilient Attachment), the emotions that become obsolete (The Great Dissolution), and the profound consequences of freeing up our collective mind (The Liberation of Cognitive Bandwidth).
-- **2025-08-26**: **BIG BEAUTIFUL UPDATE.** This is a significant update focused on strengthening the plan's core philosophy and strategic viability.
+- **2025-08-26**: **BIG BEAUTIFUL UPDATE:** This is a significant update focused on strengthening the plan's core philosophy and strategic viability.
 Key additions include:
   - **Part 1 has been transformed into "The Vitals,"** a new, deep dive into the psychological and emotional foundations of the plan.
   - **Part 5 has been completely rebuilt as "The Genesis Phase,"** transforming the old, linear "Four Steps" into a dynamic five-stage narrative
   - The **"Operating System" section** now includes a comprehensive economic proposal, built on the triad of Clarity, Capital, and Time.